-- 1. Apprehend and process the perpetrator(s), if applicable. - 2.
+- 1. Apprehend the perpetrator(s), if applicable. - 2.
 Request a District Sergeant respond to the scene. - 3.
+Be aware of the sensitive nature and effects of the hate crime or hate-motivated incident towards the victim.
+Utilize a trauma-informed approach to support the victim.

-Provide assistance to stabilize the victim. - 4.
-Conduct a thorough, preliminary investigation consistent with Department policy and procedure. - 5.
-Provide the victim with referral information regarding victim support services, safety options, and follow-up investigative procedures. - 6.
-Investigate regardless of victim cooperation. - 7.
-Collect relevant physical evidence. - 8.
-Take photographs. - 9.
-Conduct an area canvas for witnesses. - 10.
-Provide the victim with a Victim Right to Confidentiality Form (200-45V) and advise him/her of the option to keep his/her name and address confidential per 293 PC. - 11.
-Complete a General Offense (G.O.) report checking the appropriate BIAS category and include in the G.O. report the exact language and/or actions used by the suspect. - 12.
-Complete a G.O. report when a non-criminal act or incident is committed due to a person's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation with the apparent intention to harass, intimidate, threaten retaliate or create conflict.
-Reports of such incidents shall be taken due to the potential for escalation into a criminal act.
-Officers shall not label the report as "Informational Only," but should list the most applicable crime type. - 13.
-The patrol officer will coordinate with the investigative unit assigned to the case to ensure symbols of an inflammatory nature are removed as soon as possible after they are properly collected for evidence or recorded.
-If it cannot be physically removed (e.g., painted words or signs on a wall), the owner of the property, or the appropriate City Department shall be contacted to expedite the removal of such material as soon as possible. - C. District Sergeants: Upon being notified of a possible hate crime or incident, the District Sergeant shall: - 1.
-Respond to the scene and confirm if a hate crime or incident has occurred. - 2.
+- 4. Conduct a thorough investigation consistent with Department policy and procedure, regardless of victim cooperation. - 5.
+Take photographs and collect relevant physical evidence. - Conduct an area canvass for witnesses and take statements. - 7.
+Complete General Offense report, including completion of the Automated Hate Crime /Hate Incident Template and check the appropriate BIAS category or categories and include in the G.O. the exact language and/or actions used by the suspect.
+When a non-criminal act or hate-motivated incident is committed due to any person's disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics with the apparent intention to harass, intimidate, threaten retaliate or create conflict.
+Reports of such incidents will be taken due to the potential for escalation into a criminal act.
+Officers shall not label the report as "Informational Only," but should list the most applicable crime type. - 8.
+Provide the victim with a Victim Right to Confidentiality Form (200-45V) and advise them of their option to keep their name and address confidential per 293 PC. - 9.
+Provide the victim with referral information regarding victim support services, safety options, and follow-up investigative procedures.
+Provide the victim and all other interested persons with a Department of Justice Hate Crime brochure. - 10.
+The patrol officer will coordinate with the investigative unit assigned to the case to ensure that symbols of an inflammatory nature are removed as soon as possible after they are properly collected for evidence or recorded.
+If they cannot be physically removed (e.g., painted words or signs on a wall), the owner of the property, or the appropriate City Department shall be contacted to expedite the removal of such material as soon as possible.

+C. District Sergeant

+Upon being notified of a possible hate crime or incident, the District Sergeant shall:

+- 1. Respond to the scene and confirm whether a hate crime or hate-motivated incident has occurred. - 2.
 Ensure assistance is provided to the victim. - 3.
 Supervise the investigation. - 4.
-Take whatever steps are necessary to ensure the situation does not escalate. - 5.
-Update the Area Commander and the appropriate investigative unit.

-- 6. Complete the Watch Commanders Report entry for a hate incident or a hate crime. - 7.
-Review and sign-off report.
+Take whatever steps are necessary to ensure that the situation does not escalate. - 5.
+Update the Area Commander and the appropriate investigative unit. - 6.
+Complete the Watch Commander Report entry for a hate-motivated incident or a hate crime. - 7.
+Review and sign off report.